JPvRiel/inspect_raid/README.md

 INFO: raid member HDD component count: 4/5 (/dev/sdc /dev/sdd /dev/sde /dev/sdf)
 INFO: raid member SSD component count: 1/5 (/dev/sdb)
 ```

+As per the above, I had fairly complex RAID1 setup for the root OS partition where HDDs + one SSD were in a RAID1.
+I prefered using the SSD for reads.

 And at the end, each array components get smart info output as follows: